Tobacco giant Altria Group to sell wine business for $1.2 billion

 The sale, expected to close in the second half of 2021, is the second deal involving Big Tobacco announced on Friday.

-Earlier in the day, Philip Morris International (PM.N) agreed to buy British drugmaker Vectura (VEC.L) for 1.05 billions pounds ($1.44 billion). read more
+Earlier in the day, Philip Morris International agreed to buy British drugmaker Vectura for 1.05 billions pounds ($1.44 billion).

 Sycamore specializes in retail investments, with stakes in regional department store operator Belk Inc, apparel brand Ann Taylor and web-based specialty retailer Hot Topic.